TA1EEI/vhf-morse-transmitter-monitor/README.md

 If you use this project or reference the EMI transmission methodology in your research, please cite:

+## 📖 Citation

+If you use this project or reference the EMI transmission methodology in your research, please cite:

 ```bibtex
 @software{isik_2026_22307838,
   author       = {Işık, Efe},